Neocottus werestschagini

-Neocottus werestschagini is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins..
+Neocottus werestschagini is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
 It was described by Dmitrii Nikolaevich Taliev in 1935, originally under the genus Abyssocottus.
-It is a rare freshwater, deep water-dwelling fish which is endemic to Lake Baikal, in Russia.
+It is a rare freshwater, deep water-dwelling fish which is endemic to Lake Baikal, Russia.
 It dwells at a depth range of 877 to 1400 m, and inhabits silty sand sediments.
 Males can reach a maximum total length of 9.8 cm.

 The diet of N. werestschagini consists of bony fish, gammarids, and debris.